It's All In The Family

 We believe that exceptional wines are made in the vineyard and finished in the cellar.
 As such, quality wines can only be made from quality grapes.
 We believe that the land itself contributes to the distinctive ecosystem of the grapevine and each region produces uniquely flavored grapes and thus wines.
 We follow biodynamic principles in the vineyard and our winery.
 We apply horn manure to the soil and spray our vines with minute quantities of ground quartz, to stimulate growth in the vineyard.
 We adhere to the biodynamic calendar for bottling and racking our wines.

 Soil and weather have the biggest impact on grapevine growth and therefore on the quality and quantity of grapes.
 High quality grapes thrive on poor soil as the grapevine’s roots are forced to grow deeper in order to seek out water and nutrients.
 A shortage of water forces the vines to develop grapes, not foliage, which results in smaller berries that have a full flavor.
 Colder weather means a shorter growing season and more acidity in the wine.

 In addition to these climate, weather, and soil conditions, each region has its own unique microbes and yeasts that live on the skin of the grape and contribute to the terroir of the wine.
 Large amounts of pesticides and fungicides can affect the development of these unique microbes and change the flavor that would have been produced.

 The authentic way to produce a wine that possesses the genuine flavor of the land and clear terroir is to grow grapes organically.
-We use sustainable, organic and green farming practices and take those principles into the winery as well.
+We use sustainable, organic and biodynamic farming practices and take those principles into the winery as well.
 We walk the vineyard daily and carefully tend to each vine.
 We control grass and weeds using organic mulch at the base of the vines along with hand hoeing.
 Our relationship to the vines produces strong vines and high quality grapes.
 Combining our farming practices with our unique location translates into wines of distinction.